Primitivo Roots; This mysterious Italian grape has unexpected connections around the world.

 Brought to the East Coast in the mid-1800s amongst a batch of grapevines from Vienna, Austria, Zinfandel made the cross-country trip to California during the Gold Rush.
 Over time, a false belief started to take hold, suggesting that Zinfandel was an indigenous American grape and not an immigrant from Europe.

 Since Zinfandel was the most widely planted grape in California, it seemed appropriate to confirm its origins.
 In the 1960s, during a visit to Puglia, Italy, an American wine researcher noticed astounding similarities between the Zinfandel grape and the Italian Primitivo grape.
-Both varieties were extensively researched, and experts concluded that Zinfandel and Primitivo are, indeed, the same grape.
+After researching both varieties, experts concluded that Zinfandel and Primitivo are, indeed, the same grape.

 However, while most researchers agreed the two varietals are the same, this debate did nothing to solve the original quandary.